Skip to content

 Arm Reach Plank

-The variations of the plank with leg raises and arm reaches are significantly more challenging than the classic forearm plank—but you will feel the effect.
+The variations Cross Body Plank, Leg Raise Plank, and Arm Reach Plank are noticeably more challenging than the classic forearm plank–but you will feel the effect.

 How Long Should You Hold Isometric Plank Positions?